JuliaWeb/HTTP.jl/README.md

 ""
 ```

-Now, while the `file` schema consideres these to be equivalent, this may not necessarily be true for all schemas and thus the distinction is necessary.
+Now, while the `file` scheme consideres these to be equivalent, this may not necessarily be true for all schemes and thus the distinction is necessary.